darenasc/awesome-data-for-good/README.md

 ## Funding

+* [Google.org Impact Challenge: Tech for Social Good](https://impactchallenge.withgoogle.com/techforsocialgood).
+Get up to six months of full-time support from a team of Google.org Fellows and up to €3M funding for ‘Tech for Social Good’ projects.
 * [Skoll Foundation](https://skoll.org).
 We invest in social entrepreneurs and other social innovators who offer a compelling vision, creative solutions, and proven approaches.
 * [X-Prize Foundation](https://www.xprize.org).
 A trusted, proven platform for impact that leverages the power of competition to catalyze innovation and accelerate a more hopeful future by incentivizing radical breakthroughs for the benefit of humanity.